mikedelong/kaggle-zestimate/proposal.md

 I was working in financial services in 2007, when the 2007-2008 financial crisis began.
 It began systemically many years earlier, with an escalation in housing prices, which fueled an expectation that home values could only go up.
 Because of the dislocation the crisis caused in the economy, and because I personally suffered a cash loss that I would prefer not to characterize, I continue to be interested in rational house prices.

-“Zestimates” are estimated home values based on 7.5 million statistical and machine learning models that analyze hundreds of data points on each property.
-And, by continually improving the median margin of error (from 14% at the onset to 5% today), Zillow has since become established as one of the largest, most trusted marketplaces for real estate information in the U.S. and a leading example of impactful machine learning.

-Zillow Prize, a competition with a one million dollar grand prize, is challenging the data science community to help push the accuracy of the Zestimate even further.
-Winning algorithms stand to impact the home values of 110M homes across the U.S.

-In this million-dollar competition, participants will develop an algorithm that makes predictions about the future sale prices of homes.
-The contest is structured into two rounds, the qualifying round which opens May 24, 2017 and the private round for the 100 top qualifying teams that opens on Feb 1st, 2018.
-In the qualifying round, you’ll be building a model to improve the Zestimate residual error.
-In the final round, you’ll build a home valuation algorithm from the ground up, using external data sources to help engineer new features that give your model an edge over the competition.

-Because real estate transaction data is public information, there will be a three-month sales tracking period after each competition round closes where your predictions will be evaluated against the actual sale prices of the homes.
-The final leaderboard won’t be revealed until the close of the sales tracking period.

 Domain background
 -----------------
 For most people who own their own house their house will be one of the largest investment decisions they will ever make.
 Historically when a house is put up for sale the asking price is justified by looking at a handful of "comparables," determined during the real estate appraisal process.
 The traditional five factors for determining a comparable are